 - Information on the British Triathlon Federation coaching scheme this is open to all BTF members and offers an excellent route into coaching.

-Books on running
+Books and articles on running

-These are books that members have read and found useful.
+Books on running that members have read and found useful.

 - Road Racing For Serious Runners - Pete Pfitzinger & Scott Douglas (www.humankinetics.com)